Para-Methoxyamphetamine

 para-Methoxyamphetamine (PMA), also known as 4-methoxyamphetamine (4-MA), is a designer drug of the amphetamine class with serotonergic effects.
 Unlike other similar drugs of this family, PMA does not produce stimulant, euphoriant, or entactogen effects, and behaves more like an antidepressant in comparison, though it does have some psychedelic properties.

 PMA has been found in tablets touted as MDMA (ecstasy) although its effects are markedly different compared to those of MDMA.
 The consequences of such deception have often included hospitalization and death for unwitting users.
 PMA is commonly synthesized from anethole, the flavor compound of anise and fennel, mainly because the starting material for MDMA, safrole, has become less available due to law enforcement action, causing illicit drug manufacturers to use anethole as an alternative.

+Effects

+According to Alexander Shulgin in PiHKAL (Phenethylamines I Have Known and Loved), the effects of PMA at doses of 50 to 80 mg orally included hypertension, diethyltryptamine (DET)-reminiscent effects, distinct after-images, and some paresthesia, "intoxication" or alcohol-like intoxication, and no psychedelic effects.
+In clinical studies, PMA produced "excitation, other central effects, and sympathomimetic effects, but similarly no psychotomimetic effects.
+Animal studies suggested that PMA would have partial psychedelic effects, but this did not seem to prove true in humans.
+PMA only partially substituted for the psychostimulant amphetamine in drug discrimination tests.
+It did not substitute for MDMA in rodents, suggesting lack of entactogenic effects.

 Adverse effects

 PMA has been associated with numerous adverse reactions including death.
 Effects of PMA ingestion include many effects of the hallucinogenic amphetamines including accelerated and irregular heartbeat, blurred vision, and a strong feeling of intoxication that is often unpleasant.
 At high doses unpleasant effects such as nausea and vomiting, severe hyperthermia and hallucinations may occur.
 The effects of PMA also seem to be much more unpredictable and variable between individuals than those of MDMA, and sensitive individuals may die from a dose of PMA by which a less susceptible person might only be mildly affected.
 While PMA alone may cause significant toxicity, the combination of PMA with MDMA has a synergistic effect that seems to be particularly hazardous.
 Since PMA has a slow onset of effects, several deaths have occurred where individuals have taken a pill containing PMA, followed by a pill containing MDMA some time afterwards due to thinking that the first pill was not active.